 What’s going on here is that the belt allows us to increase our intra-abdominal pressure by bracing forcefully against it, helping our torsos feel sturdier while rowing and overhead pressing.
 That extra intra-abdominal pressure also allows our hip extensors to contract more forcefully, increasing our strength on lifts like the squat and the deadlift (study).

-To illustrate how lifting belts can help while bulking, imagine that we can normally deadlift 315 pounds for eight repetitions.
-By wearing a lifting belt, we’d be able to bump that up to 345 pounds.
+To illustrate how weight lifting belts can help while bulking, imagine that we can normally deadlift 315 pounds for eight repetitions.
+By wearing a weight belt, we’d be able to bump that up to 345 pounds.
 Or, if we keep 315 pounds on the bar, we’d be able to add an extra couple of reps or sets.
 Either way, we’d provoke more muscle growth with that extra stimulation.
 We’d also be putting more load on our bones and tendons, making our bodies tougher.
 And we’d even be giving our cardiovascular systems a greater challenge, improving our fitness.
 That means more muscle growth, more strength grains, tougher bodies, and better general health.

 One concern is that wearing a belt would take the load off of our lower backs, preventing them from getting as strong, and thus putting us at greater risk of injuring our backs outside of the gym.
 However, Dr Stuart McGill (the foremost expert in spinal health) found that the lower back muscles still work just as hard during compound barbell lifts when wearing a weight belt (study).
 A similar concern is that wearing a weight belt might stop our abs and obliques from growing stronger.
 However, again, McGill’s research contradicts that.
 Ab activation seems similar with and without a lifting belt.

-McGill also points out that if we’re training merely to improve our health, not to gain as much muscle size and strength as possible, then we may as well avoid lifting belts.
+he also points out that if we’re training merely to improve our health, not to gain as much muscle size and strength as possible, then we may as well avoid weight lifting belts.
 After all, the myriad health benefits of strength training can be gotten with or without a belt (source).

-I eventually did decide to get a lifting belt, and I’ve grown to love using it.
+I eventually did decide to get a weight lifting belt, and I’ve grown to love using it.
 My back feels sturdier and stronger, and it no longer gets fatigued as easily.
 On the other hand, Marco still lifts without a belt despite having lifted for over a decade.
-Even when coaching college, professional, and Olympic athletes, lifting belts are never a staple in his training.
+Even when coaching college, professional, and Olympic athletes, weight belts are never a staple in his training.
 They’re completely optional.

 And if we do have a bit of spinal flexion during our heaviest sets—which is probably fine—then we should at least keep it within the neutral range, like so:

-Even with a lifting belt, we still need to lift with proper technique.
+Even with a weight lifting belt, we still need to lift with proper technique.
 The belt doesn’t necessarily protect us, it just allows us to hold ourselves more rigid in the proper position.

-Buying a Lifting Belt
+Buying a Weight Lifting Belt

-When I first bought a lifting belt, I got a thick, double-pronged lifting belt.
+When I first bought a weight lifting belt, I got a thick, double-pronged lifting belt.
 I found it annoying to put on, uncomfortable to wear, and if anything, it seemed to make lifting weights harder.
 After experimenting with it for a few workouts, I banished it to the closet, and whenever I needed to go in there to get a coat, I would kick it out of spite.

-A few years later, after being reminded of the many benefits of lifting belts by this Stronger by Science article, I decided to give it another go.
+A few years later, after being reminded of the many benefits of weight lifting belts by this Stronger by Science article, I decided to give it another go.
 The first thing I realized was that I shouldn’t have gotten a double-pronged lifting belt.
 A single-prong or lever belt would have served me much better.
 The next thing I released is that all of the high-quality leather lifting belts are more than thick enough to withstand anything we can throw at them.
 There was no need for me to jump all the way to 13mm.

 - Double-Pronged Lifting Belts (Not Ideal): the second prong makes them awkward and finicky with no added sturdiness or functionality.